chappers/chappers.github.io/_posts/2014-11-26-a-quick-look-at-bagging.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags :
+tags:
 ---

 Continuing on the previous post, I thought we'll have a quick look at bagging (bootstrap aggregating).
 We will have a look at using bagging for regression and classification.

 Firstly what is bootstrapping?

 # Bootstrap

 Bootstrap is where we try to estimate something based on a sample.
 This is important when we don't know the distribution of the variable, and we want to get a feel for the error which we may have for our estimate.

 ### Methodology